-CURATORS Jaap Guldemond (Museum Boijmans van Beuningen), Franck Gautherot (Le Consortium, Djon), Kim Seungduk (Le Consortium, Dijon), with additional works selected by Paula Savage (City Gallery Wellington) and Judith Blackall (Museum of Contemporary Art, Sydney), and Kusama Studio, Tokyo PARTNERS Museum Boijmanns van Beuningen; Museum of Contemporary Art OTHER VENUES Museum Boijmans van Beuningen, Rotterdam, 23 August–19 October 2008; Museum of Contemporary Art, Sydney, 24 February–8 June 2009 PUBLICATION publisher les presses du reel; editors Franck Gautherot, Jaap Guldemond, Seungduk Kim; texts Franck Gautherot, Jaap Guldemond, Seungduk Kim, Midori Yamamura, Diedrich Diederichsen, Lily van der Stokker
+CURATORS Jaap Guldemond (Museum Boijmans van Beuningen), Franck Gautherot (Le Consortium, Djon), Kim Seungduk (Le Consortium), with additional works selected by Paula Savage (City Gallery Wellington) and Judith Blackall (Museum of Contemporary Art, Sydney), and Kusama Studio, Tokyo PARTNERS Museum Boijmanns van Beuningen, Rotterdam; Museum of Contemporary Art, Sydney OTHER VENUES Museum Boijmans van Beuningen, 23 August–19 October 2008; Museum of Contemporary Art, 24 February–8 June 2009 PUBLICATION publisher Les Presses du Reel; essays Franck Gautherot, Jaap Guldemond, Seungduk Kim, Midori Yamamura, Diedrich Diederichsen, Lily van der Stokker

 Celebratory.
 Cosmic.
 Pop.
 Following a $6.3 million building redevelopment, City Gallery reopens with Mirrored Years, a show by renowned Japanese artist, Yayoi Kusama.